Isakvdw/quantumStorage/README.md

 ---
 `[POST] /token/create/<bucket_name>`

 Create a new token for a specified bucket
+__make sure to securely store the token somewhere as it cannot be retrieved again__

 ---
 `[POST] /token/remove/<token>`